nautechsystems/nautilus_trader/README.md

     $ docker pull nautilus_trader
     $ docker run nautilus_trader

-## Generate Curve Encryption Keys
+## Generate Encryption Keys

+For effective remote deployment of ```TradingNode``` (s) on boxes, encryption keys must be generated by the client trader.
+The currently supported encryption scheme is that which is built into ZeroMQ being Curve25519 elliptic curve algorithms.
+This allows perfect forward security with ephemeral keys being exchanged per connection.
+The public ```server.key``` must be shared with the trader ahead of time and contained in the ```keys\``` directory.

-From a python console or .py run the following;
+To generate new key pairs from a python console or .py run the following;

     import zmq
     keys = zmq.auth('client.key', '')